Triangular cutoff threshold for the inversion walk on tournaments and the state space of restricted inversions: Introduction

 \begin{theorem} Assume $n\ge 4$ and $2\le k\le n-2$.
 Define the degree-parity map $\partial:\F_2^m\to\F_2^n$ by $\partial(F)_v=\deg_F(v)\pmod 2$, and the edge-count parity $e:\F_2^m\to\F_2$ by $e(F)=|F|\pmod 2$.
 Then

 \end{theorem}

 The proof combines elementary parity obstructions with a dimension computation using Wilson's diagonal form for inclusion matrices~\cite{Wilson1990}.

 The paper is organized as follows: In Section~\ref{s:setup}, we set up the group encoding and the Fourier $L^2$--TV bound.
-In Section~\ref{s:spectral}, we prove the upper tail.
-In Section~\ref{s:balls}, we establish the lower tail via inversion balls and a rank tail bound.
-In Section~\ref{s:pf-cutoff}, we combine the two tails to obtain cutoff.
-In Section~\ref{s:restr}, we prove Theorem~\ref{Hk-thm}, treat boundary cases, and record the classical hypercube asymptotics for $k=2$.
+In Section~\ref{s:spectral}, we prove the spectral estimates, including the matching triangular upper bound on the lower side of the transition.
+In Section~\ref{s:balls}, we establish the lower side via inversion balls and a sharp rank-counting bound.
+In Section~\ref{s:pf-cutoff}, we combine the two estimates to obtain the triangular cutoff threshold and the bounded localization of the mixing time.
+In Section~\ref{s:restr}, we prove Theorem~\ref{Hk-thm}, treat boundary cases, and show the classical hypercube asymptotics for $k=2$.
 In Section~\ref{s:open}, we collect open problems.